New York attorney general Letitia James to make ‘major announcement’ within hours

 Last month Mr Trump repeatedly invoked the Constitution’s Fifth Amendment during a six-hour deposition in New York.

-Sources told ABC News that the only question the former president answered was when he was asked his own name, and otherwise invoked the Fifth Amendment, which protects Americans against self-incrimination.
+Sources told ABC News that the only question the former president answered was when he was asked his own name, and otherwise invoked his right against self-incrimination.

 During his deposition, Mr Trump released a statement that read, “Under the advice of my counsel ...
 I declined to answer the questions under the rights and privileges afforded to every citizen under the United States Constitution.”